pommes-public/pommesdata/README.md

 *POMMES* itself is a cosmos consisting of a **dispatch model**, a **data preparation routine** (stored in this repository and described here) and an **investment model** for the German wholesale power market.
 The model was originally developed by a group of researchers and students at the [chair of Energy and Resources Management of TU Berlin](https://www.er.tu-berlin.de/menue/home/) and is now maintained by a group of alumni and open for other contributions.

 If you are interested in the actual dispatch or investment model, please find more information here:
-- [pommes-dispatch](https://github.com/pommes-public/pommes-dispatch): A bottom-up fundamental power market model for the German electricity sector
+- [pommesdispatch](https://github.com/pommes-public/pommesdispatch): A bottom-up fundamental power market model for the German electricity sector
-- pommes-invest: A multi-period integrated investment and dispatch model for the German power sector (upcoming).
+- pommesinvest: A multi-period integrated investment and dispatch model for the German power sector (upcoming).

 ## Documentation
-The data preparation is mainly carried out in this **[jupyter notebook](https://github.com/pommes-public/pommesdata/blob/dev/data_preparation.ipynb)**.
+The data preparation is mainly carried out in this **[jupyter notebook](https://github.com/pommes-public/pommesdata/blob/dev/pommesdata/data_preparation.ipynb)**.
 The data sources used as well as the calculation and transformation steps applied are described in a transparent manner.
-In addition to that, there is a **[documentation of pommesdata]()** on readthedocs.
+In addition to that, there is a **[documentation of pommesdata](https://pommesdata.readthedocs.io/)** on readthedocs.
 This in turn contains a documentation of the functions and classes used for data preparation.

 ## Installation and usage
 There are **two use cases** for using `pommesdata`: